Have you ever wondered if wolves could pose a danger to your cat?

 Yes, wolves may occasionally eat cats, especially when they are hungry and no other food sources are available.

 When do wolves eat cats?
-Opportunity makes thieves
+Opportunity makes thieves.

 Wolf behavior towards cats and dogs